serdimoa/charting/Home.md

 ### What is Charting Library
-Charting Library is interactive JavaScript component which allows you to use UX/UI of TradingView charts with your own data.
-Download it, put our HTML/JS/CSS files to your web server, then connect your own data.
-Here's step-by-step guide:
+Downloadable charting library with an open data API.
+This is a standalone solution that you download, host on your servers, connect your own data & use in your site/app for free.
+All you have to do is

 | What to do | What you'll get after |
 |---|---|